 Our financial statements are subject to the application of GAAP, which is periodically revised by the Financial Accounting Standards Board ("FASB"), a recognized authoritative body.
 Accordingly, from time to time we are required to adopt new or revised accounting standards or interpretations issued by the FASB.
 The impact of accounting pronouncements that have been issued but not yet implemented are disclosed in our reports filed with the SEC.
-See Note 1 of the Notes to the Consolidated and Combined Financial Statements.
+See Note 1 of the Notes to the Consolidated and Combined Financial Statements included elsewhere in this prospectus.
 The FASB issued several proposed amendments to the accounting for long duration insurance contracts on September 29, 2016.
 One of the proposed amendments, in particular, would require all guarantees associated with our variable annuity business to be accounted for at fair value, with changes in fair value reported in net income (excluding the change in fair value attributable to nonperformance risk, which would be reported in OCI).
 Any of the proposed amendments to the accounting for long duration insurance contracts, if adopted, would not be expected to be effective for several years after issuance of a final standard.
 An assessment of the potential impact of proposed FASB standards, including the proposed changes to long duration insurance accounting, is not provided as such proposals are subject to change through the exposure process and official positions of the FASB are determined only after extensive due process and deliberations.
 The required adoption of these proposed and other future accounting standards could have a material adverse effect on our GAAP basis equity and results of operations, including on our net income.

-We may not be able to protect our intellectual property and may be subject to infringement claims

-We rely on a combination of contractual rights with third parties and copyright, trademark, patent and trade secret laws to establish and protect our intellectual property.
-Third parties may infringe or misappropriate our intellectual property.
-We may have to litigate to enforce and protect our copyrights, trademarks, patents, trade secrets and know-how or to determine their scope, validity or enforceability.
+We may not be able to protect our intellectual property and may be subject to infringement claims secrets and know-how or to determine their scope, validity or enforceability.
 This would represent a diversion of resources that may be significant and our efforts may not prove successful.
 The inability to secure or protect our intellectual property assets could harm our reputation and have a material adverse effect on our business and our ability to compete with other insurance companies and financial institutions.
 See "- Risks Related to Our Separation from, and Continuing Relationship with, MetLife - Our separation from MetLife could adversely affect our business and profitability due to MetLife's strong brand and reputation."